DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/try-ideas-to-improve-staff-wellbeing.md

 12. Attendance at funerals and graduations is always agreed to.

-13. Paid family leave for carol concerts, Christmas plays etc.
+13. Paid family leave is offered for carol concerts, Christmas plays etc.

 14. Regular supervision is offered to staff who are dealing with challenging safeguarding issues.

-15. Recognition of birthdays.
+15. We recognise staff birthdays.

-16. Flowers to mothers of newborns and very poorly staff.
+16. We arrange flowers for new parents and very poorly staff.

-17. Identification of pinch points during the year and consideration of this when creating the yearly calendar.
+17. We identify pinch points during the year and consider this when creating the yearly calendar.

-18. Pre-planned and published calendar so that staff can plan in advance.
+18. There is a pre-planned and published calendar so that staff can plan in advance.

 19. Staff break duties are scheduled on days where they are either free before or after break.

-20. There is no expectation for staff to answer out of hours emails and guidance has been issued to support staff in dealing with communication via email, the use of mobile phones to pick up emails is discouraged.
+20. There is no expectation for staff to answer out-of-hours emails.
+Guidance has been issued to support staff to deal with communication via email.
+The use of mobile phones to pick up emails is discouraged.

-21. There are no prizes for looking busy or staying late - work in a way that suits you and make sure you make time for yourself and your family.
+21. There are no prizes for looking busy or staying late.
+Work in a way that suits you and make sure you make time for yourself and your family.